vladmocanualexandru/lua_ahk_macros/README.md

 	Send, {Enter}
 }
 ```
-NOTE: Text that is about to be encrypted, can containany character but some might create weird behavior upon decrypting, for example double "!" characters will be ignored.
+NOTE: Text that is about to be encrypted, can contain any character but some might create weird behavior upon decrypting, for example double "!" characters will be ignored.
 DOUBLE TRIPLE CHECK your final macro result and if needed, change the password so that it contains safe characters.